Jim Ricca

-James Emanuel "Big Jim" Ricca (October 8, 1927 – February 11, 2007) was a professional American football defensive tackle and guard for six seasons in the National Football League for the Washington Redskins, Philadelphia Eagles and Detroit Lions.
+James Emanuel "Big Jim" Ricca (October 8, 1927 – February 11, 2007) was a professional American football defensive tackle and guard for six seasons in the National Football League (NFL) for the Washington Redskins, Philadelphia Eagles and Detroit Lions.

 College career

 For more than 50 years, Ricca was the last Georgetown University graduate to play in the NFL.
 The promotion of Alex Buzbee from the Washington Redskins practice squad to the active roster on December 19, 2007, ended the 51-year drought of Hoyas in the league.
 Ricca played for Georgetown from 1947 to 1949.

 Professional career

 Ricca—considered a behemoth for his era at 6 feet 4 inches, 270 lbs.—logged 47 games for the Redskins from 1951 to 1954, playing primarily at middle guard.

 He was traded to Detroit prior to the 1955 season.
 Ricca played in only six games for the Lions before being traded to Philadelphia after a post-game tirade by Detroit head coach Buddy Parker aboard the team plane following a 38–21 loss at San Francisco.
 He went on to play another season with Philadelphia.
 He retired after the 1956 season after a 60-game career.